 Research shows we use every part of our brain and that most of the brain is active almost all the time, according to the Scientific American website.
 Scientists were able to establish through imaging technology that most of the brain is continuously active, however, as Dr. John Henley, a neurologist at the Mayo Clinic in Rochester, explains, “Even in sleep, areas such as the frontal cortex, which controls things like higher level thinking and self-awareness, or the somatosensory areas, which help people sense their surroundings, are active”.

 So physiologically we use almost all parts of our brain.
 But I think reaching our potential is what does not exceed 10% for many people.
 That’s what separates highly productive and achieving individuals from others who are not.

-The film “Lucy” taps on the notion of using our brain to its full capacity to unleash an incomprehensible knowledge.
-Although the main idea of the film seems enlightening, however, the theory itself it is based on is untrue, it’s like having a research based on a wrong theory but the research methods are valid and accurate, the same happened here, the main idea that we as humans use only 10% of our brain is an urban myth.
-Other movies have had the same idea such as John Travolta’s “Phenomenon”, and “Limitless” starring Bradley Cooper, this reflects the ability of movies to circulate and insert erroneous facts and establish them as common knowledge within the public thinking.
-Scriptwriters can get away with it, after all, as they see it, their work is presented as fictitious so they can’t be held accountable for it.
-It becomes our responsibility, as viewers, to be savvy enough as not to accept any piece of knowledge without checking them first.
+The film “Lucy” taps on the notion of using our brain to its full capacity to unleash incomprehensible knowledge, which I have to say is a wonderful concept to discuss.
+The main idea of the film suggests important questions we need to ask ourselves, however, the theory it is based is untrue, it’s like having a research based on a wrong theory but the research methods are valid and accurate, the same happened here, the main idea that ‘we’ as humans use only 10% of our brain is an urban myth.
+Other movies had the same idea; John Travolta’s “Phenomenon”, and “Limitless” starring Bradley Cooper.